caprazzo/Keez/readme.md

 This is a simple embeddable java key-value store that I use it when I need something simple for a prototype or a cheap service.

 Api "Features":

-	- async/callback semantics
+* async/callback semantics
-	- optimistic locking (using revision numbers)
+* optimistic locking (using revision numbers)

+Docs:

-Example.java for an example usage
+* see Example.java for an example usage
-Keez.java for some documentation docs
+* see Keez.java for some documentation

-The only provided implementation 'KeezFileDb' is cheap and dirty.
+The only provided implementation 'KeezFileDb' is cheap and dirty but will work.